 The U.S. Department of Education is pleased to announce the Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) 2021 Summer Symposium.
 Please save the date for this event, which will be held virtually this year on July 20-22, 2021.
+Registration is now open, click here to register.

 The Summer Symposium will feature successful strategies that State education agencies (SEAs) and their grantees can use to implement and manage all components of a 21st CCLC program.
 Attendees will hear from nationally recognized speakers during plenary sessions and work closely with education experts and peers during interactive workshops.
 SEAs staff and grantees gain valuable perspectives on afterschool issues and receive important updates about the 21st CCLC program.